 Compliance with Discovery Orders.

-After the Court has ruled on a discovery motion, any response or answer, production, designation, inspection, or examination of required parties must comply with that order within 14 days, unless the order provides otherwise.
+After the Court has ruled on a discovery motion, the arty must file any required response or answer, production, designation, inspection, or examination within 14 days, unless the order provides otherwise.

 Failure to Comply with Order.

 If a party fails to comply with an order of the Court concerning a discovery motion, it is the responsibility of the objecting party to place the matter before the Court for supplementary relief.
-See e.g., Vt.
+See, e.g., Vt.
 LBR 2003-2(a).

 Unnecessary Discovery Motions or Objections.